-Research has reinforced that 60% of the time people will decide if they are attracted or not to a message — based on color alone!
+Research has reinforced that 60 percent of the time people will decide if they are attracted or not to a message based on color alone!
 We talk primarily to C-level decision-makers who look to Micro Focus to solve their big IT challenges.
-They trust us with the hardware, software and processes that run their businesses.
-Blue is the color of authority, trustworthiness, dependability and reliability.
+They trust us with the hardware, software, and processes that run their businesses.
+Blue is the color of authority, trustworthiness, dependability, and reliability.

 This is the go-to color.
 It should be the featured color on your web pages, at your events, and on all marketing collateral, period.
 Brands communicate meanings with the language of color.
-Our color will evoke association of power and strength when used consisently.
+Our color will evoke association with power and strength when used consistently.

 The primary colors complement the Micro Focus Brand color.
-Use them to add variety, differentiation, and to avoid deep blue overkill.
+Use them to add variety, differentiation, and to avoid deep-blue overkill.
 Remember, blue is the brand color—and that's us.
-If you are not sure about how to use each color, error by using the brand blue.
+If you are not sure about how to use each color, err on the side of using the brand blue.

 These neutral shades fill the space between the colors.
-They give the primary and secondary palates more impact; use these anywhere—but not at the expense of the brand blue.
-For example, these are not suitable for words, but can fill in the background shade of the text box itself.
+They give the primary and secondary palates more impact.
+Use these anywhere—but not at the expense of the brand blue.
+For example, these are not suitable for words, but can fill in the background shade of a text box.

 A status color can provide information about an element's current state, such as if a button is enabled or disabled.
 Colors indicating a change of state should be noticeable, as subtle differences in color may be missed.

-This is the default typeface that all employees of Micro Focus will use in a variety of places—emails, presentations, general word documents, invoices and other customer communications.
-Calibri is a sans-serif typeface and is readily accessable as an operating font on Windows and Mac.
+This is the default typeface that all employees of Micro Focus use in a variety of places—emails, presentations, general Word documents, invoices, and other customer communications.
+Calibri is a sans-serif typeface and is readily accessible as an operating font on Windows and Mac.
 It is a clean, flexible font designed to make text easier to read on monitors.

-Consistent typography underpins a successful brand and Aktiv Grotesk is as much a part of our visual identity as our logo.
-Many tech companies including Apple and Microsoft, as well as Lufthansa, BMW, 3M and American Apparel all use a version of Helvetica—a close relative of Aktiv Grotesk.
+Consistent typography underpins a successful brand.
+Aktiv Grotesk is as much a part of our visual identity as our logo.
+Many companies including Apple, Microsoft, Lufthansa, BMW, 3M, and American Apparel all use a version of Helvetica—a close relative of Aktiv Grotesk.

 Font for All Languages

-As a global company, we try to meet the needs of all our world wide communications.
+As a global company, we try to meet all of the needs of our worldwide communications.
 It's important to keep our brand identity consistent across all languages.
-When selecting a font, please try to use a simple, clean and san serif typeface, whether it is Arabic, Cyrillic Latin or other double byte Asian language.
+When selecting a font, please try to use a simple, clean, and sans-serif typeface— whether it is Arabic, Cyrillic Latin, or other double-byte Asian language.